Properties of an Azure Active Directory B2B collaboration user

 Can I make guest users visible in the Exchange Global Address List?

 Yes.
 By default, guest objects aren't visible in your organization's global address list, but you can use Azure Active Directory PowerShell to make them visible.
-For details, see Can I make guest objects visible in the global address list? in Manage guest access in Microsoft 365 Groups.
+For details, see "Add guests to the global address list" in the Microsoft 365 per-group guest access article.

 Can I update a guest user's email address?